 Stone pavers laid in the rows running in the same direction and parallel to each other.

 Rectangular pavers laid in a zigzag pattern.
-In most of the cases, paver designers prefer 45-degree herringbone pattern, but seldom, 90 degree and customized herringbone patterns found.
+In most the cases, paver designers prefer a 45-degree herringbone pattern, but seldom, 90 degree and customized herringbone patterns found.

 Rectangular and square shaped stone pavers laid in the random pattern forming with no visible cues.
 You have enough room to be creative by applying various geometric pattern options.